 Just to be clear, this post is about friend requests from genuine people with genuine mutual friends and not about requests from spam or fake accounts.

 So if it’s not Facebook sending them automatically, then what’s behind this sudden avalanche of requests?

 And who would be in a better position to explain it than Facebook themselves?

 What Facebook Says

 I had the privilege of accessing the Facebook Help Community before it was dropped in favor of Help Center, particularly to search for this question.
 And this is what I realised: Other users have asked the same question.

 Interestingly, the answer provided by Facebook is the same in all instances.
-They say that you can limit the number of requests you receive by allowing requests from friends of friends only instead of everyone.
+They don’t give a direct answer.
+They only say that you can limit the number of requests you receive by allowing requests from friends of friends only instead of everyone.

 (This is actually how to disable the friend request button.)

 - Click on Settings

 - If you’re on mobile phone, scroll down to Audience and Visibility.
 If you’re on desktop, click on Privacy